SereDef/comorb-longit-project/README.md

-# comorb-longit-project
+# <ins>Dash application</ins>

-Longitudinal modelling of the co-development of depression and cardio-metabolic risk from childhood to young adulthood.
+**Longitudinal modelling of the co-development of depression and cardio-metabolic risk from childhood to young adulthood**

 The study is based on data from the ALSPAC study.

 This repo includes: